Workshopshed/musicController/README.md

 * Mosca - An MQTT broker
 * MQTT - The MQTT client for node
 * queue - An async queue for node
-* servoDaemon - A named pipes interface for the BeagleBone Blue's servos
+* servoDaemon - A named pipes interface for the BeagleBone Blue's servos (uses API described at http://strawsondesign.com/#!manual-servos)

 ## Install
 ### Install Mosca